jeremytbrun/2018PowerShellDevOpsGlobalSummit-Recap/README.md

 In this particular summit there were a number of sessions that are still inspiring new ideas and thought processes that I can take back to my workplace.

-The first day held keynote presentations by Jeffrey Snover (The Shell Father), Don Jones (The DevOps Collective), and others from the Microsoft PowerShell product team shed light on where PowerShell, as a tool, has been, and what the future plans are.
-PowerShell has skyrocketed in the IT space as a do-all administrative tool, beginning with the Windows OS, now extending into the *nix world.
+The first day held keynote presentations by Jeffrey Snover (The Shell Father), Don Jones (The DevOps Collective).
+Others from the Microsoft PowerShell product team shed light on where PowerShell, as a tool, has been, and what the future plans are.
+PowerShell has skyrocketed in the IT space as a do-all administrative tool, beginning with the Windows OS, and now extending into the *nix world.
 It is my go-to tool for day-to-day operations and having access to this caliber of information and industry leaders enables me to make informed decisions and recommendations.

 The rest of the week consisted of technical deep dives and breakout sessions geared towards a spectrum of different IT roles and toolsets - all geared towards automation, automation, and of course, automation.